Psynicolas/psynicolas.github.io/README.md

 # Nicolas Fernandez

-Welcome to my portfolio, where I showcase some of my work in psychology, video games, NGOs and education.
+Welcome to my website, where I showcase some of my work in psychology, video games, NGOs and education.

 ## Contact